collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Create a free [GitHub](https://github.com) account online
 * Install Git on your computer and set your email and username
 * Find and open your computer terminal (a.k.a. command line) on your computer
-* The ability to navigate via terminal would be helpful (example: know how to change directory, I will give a few helpful commands later and see bash commands resource in Useful Resources section)
+* The ability to navigate via terminal would be helpful (I will give a few helpful commands in the Useful Resources section)
 * You might also want to have a text editor of your choice installed, to use to edit files

-There are a ton of tutorials out there for getting started.
-I am going to be focused on workflow because there are fewer tutorials out there for what I am going to explain.
+You will find documentation for all of these things in the Useful Resources section.

 <!--
 * By the way, some tasks vary by operating system- check tabs at the top of GitHub Help pages for special OS instructions